jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 ## Noninformative Uniform Priors
 Noninformative priors are intended to allow Bayesian inference for parameters about which not much is known beyond the data included in the analysis at hand.
 These noninformative uniform priors cover a wide range of values and places no structure on the parameters.
 For example, in classical regression can be seen as having the following priors $$\beta \sim Unif(-\infty, \infty)$$ and $$\sigma^2 \sim Unif(0, \infty)$$.

 We don't always have to use the uniform distribution for noninformative priors.
 For a prior distribution to be noninformative, the range of uncertainty should be wider than the range of reasonable values of the parameters.
-For example, we may decide to use a Gaussian prior with large variances for the $$\beta$$ coefficients.
+For example, we may decide to use a Gaussian prior with large variances for the $$\beta$$ coefficients if the values are tend to be biased towards $$0$$.
+Another option could be to use an gamma distribution for values biased towards $$0$$ but are strictly negative.

+Below are potential options for priors and good scenarios to use them:

+* Normal: continuous values, centered at a value
+* Gamma: positive continuous values, parameters allow for flexibility
+* Beta: values $$[0, 1]$$, parameters allow for flexibility
+* Wishart: distribution over all positive semi-definite matrices, like covariance matrices

 Models should be assessed after fitting with uninformative priors.
 If the posterior distribution does not make sense, this implies that additional prior information should be included from external knowledge.

+## Empirical Bayes

+Empirical Bayes is a method that combines frequentist and Bayesian inference.
+The prior distribution is set using a Bayes approach, but the parameters are specified using a frequentist approach.

+For example, for setting a prior for the $$N(\mu, \sigma^2)$$ with $$\sigma^2$$ known

+* Empirical Bayes suggests setting $$\mu = \bar{X}$$, the observed empirical mean
+* Traditional Bayes suggests using prior knowledge or an objective prior ($$0$$ mean and fat tails)

+Empirical Bayes has some criticisms for double-counting the data: once in the prior and again through the likelihood.
+This understates the true uncertainty.

+It is advised to only use Empirical Bayes when there are lots of observations, so that the prior does not have too strong of an influence.

 ## Regularized Models From a Bayesian Viewpoint
 We can regularize (reduce overfitting) models in Bayesian regression by setting strict prior distributions on the $$\beta$$ parameters.
 (Recall that we do not regularize the intercept term).